dolymood/vue-jsx-runtime/README.md

 The background https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html .
 With new jsx runtime support, which means a JSX ast standard, every lib can have its own jsx grammar with small limits.

+TODO:

+- optimize, transformOn ...
+- more features

 ## Installation

 Install the plugin with: